Hundreds of inmates being released from local jails

-ROCHESTER, NY (WROC-TV) — As part of an effort to lower the jail population across the state to protect against COVID-19, the Department of Corrections and Community Supervision, or DOCCS, has ordered the release of a number of “low-level technical parole violators” from local jails.
+ROCHESTER, N.Y.
+(WROC) — As part of an effort to lower the jail population across the state to protect against COVID-19, the Department of Corrections and Community Supervision, or DOCCS, has ordered the release of a number of “low-level technical parole violators” from local jails.

 Monroe County Sheriff Todd Baxter says his office is now in the process of releasing a few dozen inmates.